Seedmanc/Booru-mass-uploader/README.md

 ![screenshot: index.html](http://puu.sh/lqkYQ/ca6addbb18.png)

-Interface was somewhat optimized, removing the redundant `Set tags based on image file names alone` option, just leave the additional tags field empty.
+Interface was somewhat optimized, for the redundant `Set tags based on image file names alone` option was removed: just leave the additional tags field empty.

 ## New features

-* Users can set the Title field of an image to its original filename: the last part of the filename such as `tag1 tag2 tag3 tag4 tag5 something_at_location_in_time.jpg`
+* The `Set Title field of each image to its original filename` option:
+** If checked it sets the last part of the filenames such as `tag1 tag2 tag3 tag4 tag5 something_at_location_in_time.jpg` to the Title fields
+** If unchecked it ignores the last part of the filenames such as `tag1 tag2 tag3 tag4 tag5 1.jpg`
 * Users can set a custom Source field (which previously was hard-coded into PHP to advertise the uploader).
 * There are now 3 upload errors instead of 1: "image already exists", "image was deleted", and "image is too big, too small, or corrupted".
 * Users can upload folders